Robinhood vs WealthFront (2025)

 Additional Services

-Fractional Shares: Whole-dollar investing is available at both investment firms.
+Fractional Shares: Available at both brokers.

-Fully-Paid Stock Lending: Only at Robinhood.
+Fully-Paid Stock Lending: Only Robinhood offers this.

 Winner: Robinhood